Rack railway: Strub (1896)

 The Strub rack system was invented by Emil Strub in 1896.
 It uses a rolled flat-bottom rail with rack teeth machined into the head approximately 100 mm apart.
 Safety jaws fitted to the locomotive engage with the underside of the head to prevent derailments and serve as a brake.
 Strub's U.S. patent, granted in 1898, also includes details of how the rack rail is integrated with the mechanism of a turnout.
 The best-known use of the Strub system is on the Jungfraubahn in Switzerland.
-Strub is the simplest rack system to maintain and has become increasingly popular but using the Lamella rack (see below).
+Strub is the simplest rack system to maintain and has become increasingly popular, but many now use the Lamella rack (see below).